risw24/open_coal/README.md

 <br/>
 It can be concluded that the average difference in results is 98.2 with a very large error marked by a large RMSE value.
 <br/>
-The result of the Open Coal price forecast for January - February 2022 is slightly above the price of 50.
+The result of the open coal price forecast for January - February 2022 is slightly above the price of 50.
 ### Model 3: Out-of-Time Cross validation (Training = 85%)
 ![alt text](https://github.com/risw24/open_coal/blob/master/image/model%203.png?raw=true)